vanevery/p5LiveMedia/README.md

 <script type="text/javascript" src="https://simplesimplepeer.itp.io/simplesimplepeer.js"></script>
 ```

 Use the callback from [createCapture](https://p5js.org/reference/#/p5/createCapture) to get at the media stream.

+Instantiate SimpleSimplePeer with:
-Instantiate SimpleSimplePeer with a reference to the sketch (this), a string indicating if this is audio/video ("CAPTURE") or a canvas ("CANVAS"), the media stream, and a unique room name.
+* a reference to the sketch (this)
+* a string indicating if this is audio/video ("CAPTURE") or a canvas ("CANVAS")
+* the media stream from the createCapture callback
+* and a unique room name.
 The sketch id from the p5 editor works well (in this case, "jZQ64AMJc").
 Add a callback for the "stream" event, in this case, a function defined later called "gotStream":
 ```
 let myVideo = null;